 No degree, diploma, or certificate will be granted or transcript of credits furnished to a student until all financial obligations to the university, other than secured student loans, have been paid.
 A student may not be permitted to register, to attend classes, or to take final examinations after the due date of any unpaid obligations.

-A charge will be imposed by the Office of the Cashier, Student Stores, and other university offices for returned checks.
+A charge will be imposed by the Office of the Cashier, Student Stores, and other university offices for returned (NSF) checks.
+They may subject the maker to legal action and may jeopardize other financial privileges on campus such as cashing checks where allowed.